gptod/OT-FV/README.md

 but other can be equivalently added (pay attention at the global constant for the potential though!).

-The folder "meshes" contains the mesh data structures used by the two aforementioned codes.
+The folder "meshes" contains the meshes data structures used by the two aforementioned codes.
 Three types of mesh families are available: \
 1 -> regular triangulation of the domain, with only acute angles
      (https://www.i2m.univ-amu.fr/fvca5/benchmark/Meshes/index.html) \